BrianKnoblauch/TireSizeCalculator/README.md

 TireSizeCalculator
 ==================

-Old attempt at a tire size calculator.
+Old Java attempt at a tire size calculator ported to Modula-2.
 Has not been verified for accuracy yet.